elennick/retry4j/README.md

 ### Exception Handling Config

-If you do not specify how exceptions should be handled or explicitly say **failOnAnyException()**, the CallExecutor will fail and throw an **UnexpectedException**.
+If you do not specify how exceptions should be handled or explicitly say **failOnAnyException()**, the CallExecutor will fail and throw an **UnexpectedException** when encountering exceptions while running.
 Use this configuration if you want the executor to cease its work when it runs into any exception at all.

     RetryConfig config = new RetryConfigBuilder()
             .failOnAnyException()